hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/addresses_on_bhakti-yoga/171_the_preparation.md

 immediately become charmed and concentrated.
 Even the minds of animals, such as dogs, lions, cats, and serpents, become charmed with music.

-The next is Kriyâ, work — doing good to others.
+The next is Kriyā, work — doing good to others.
 The memory of God will not come to the selfish man.
 The more we come out and do good to others, the more our hearts will be purified, and God will be in them.
 According to our scriptures, there are five sorts of work, called the fivefold